 How to apply for a place on this programme

 If you are interested in applying for this programme, please complete our application form.
 Please note that places on this programme are limited.
-Successfull applicants will be informed after Tuesday 24 September, so please hold the date in your calendar once you have completed the application form.
-Applications will be open until Friday 18 October.
+Successful applicants will be notified via email.

 If you have any questions about the programme, please contact us at firstname.lastname@example.org

 We want our events to be accessible to everyone.
 All delegates should expect to feel safe, welcome and included at our events.
 These sessions will run via Zoom.
 Here is a link to the accessibility features Zoom offers.

 We will have members of the team on Tech support throughout the session.

 If you have any access needs, please email email@example.com.
 We will do our best to accommodate these.